-An official high school transcript indicating passing scores on the Texas Assessment of Academic Skills/Texas Assessment of Knowledge and Skills (TAAS/TAKS) test and the date of graduation must be submitted to the Office of Admissions and Records prior to enrollment.
+An official high school transcript indicating passing scores on the Texas Assessment of Academic Skills/Texas Assessment of Knowledge and Skills (TAAS/TAKS) test and the date of graduation must be requested prior to enrollment.
 High school graduates entering South Texas College without TAAS/TAKS scores are subject to TSI requirements.
 A high school transcript waiver will be accepted for students who are in the process of obtaining their official high school transcript.
 Students who are unable to provide an official high school transcript by census date will have a registration hold placed upon their record.